 Sports and Arts

 Along with the popular Duke of Edinburgh Award scheme at Bronze, Silver and Gold levels, there's a full range of clubs and extracurricular activities for students to participate in such as caving, horse riding, fencing and trekking.
-Trips abroad include woodland walks for our Early Years Foundation Stage, to Geography trips to Snowdonia, History trips to Auschwitz and Sixth Form visits to Peru with Camps International.
+Trips abroad include woodland walks, Geography trips to Snowdonia, History trips to Auschwitz and Sixth Form visits to Peru with Camps International.
 Activities also include LAMDA drama classes, choirs, big band, chess, photography and gardening.

 Dormitories and Student Life